 If revocation checking is performed, it is expected that it is performed on both leaf and intermediate CA certificates when a leaf certificate is presented to the TOE as part of the certificate chain during authentication.
 Revocation checking of any CA certificate designated a trust anchor is not required.
 It is not sufficient to perform a revocation check of an intermediate CA certificate only when it is loaded onto the device.

-If the TOE does not support functionality that uses any of the certificate types listed in the extendedKeyUsage rules in FIA_X509_EXT.1.1 then this is stated in the TSS and the relevant part of the SFR is considered trivially satisfied.
+If the TOE does not support functionality that uses any of the certificate types listed in the extendedKeyUsage rules in FIA_X509_EXT.1.1/ITT then this is stated in the TSS and the relevant part of the SFR is considered trivially satisfied.
 However, if the TOE does support functionality that uses certificates of any of these types then the corresponding rule must of course be satisfied as in the SFR.

 FIA_X509_EXT.1.2/ITT The TSF shall only treat a certificate as a CA certificate if the basicConstraints extension is present and the CA flag is set to TRUE.